Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 For General Deficiency

-Therapeutic dose: 400-600mg daily
+Therapeutic dose: 400-600mg daily.

 Important Notes

-- Start low: Begin with 100-200mg and increase over 2 weeks
+- Start low: Begin with 100-200mg and gradually increase your dose over 2 weeks.

 Side Effects and Safety